digideskio/support-tools/timeseries/quickstart.md

 broken out by namespace and operation.

+### About timezones

+Most files, including mongod logs and ftdc data, have timezone-aware timestamps.
+However some files, such as iostat logs, have timezone-naive timestamps that do not have timezone information, but rather assume an unspecified local time.
+When using those files it will be necessary to specify the timezone to assume for timezone-naive timestamps using the command line argument --itz TZ, where TZ is a floating point number representing the offset in hours from UTC.
+For example, EDT (US Eastern Daylight Time) is specified as --itz -4.

+Displayed timestamps are always UTC.

 ### Collecting and viewing system information (iostat)

 It is sometimes useful to have system information such as disk and CPU